darneii/darneii.github.io/essays/QuestioningQuestions.md

 ## "Smart" Question

-The "smart" question I came across came from a developer who wanted to know how to remove a [git submodule](https://stackoverflow.com/questions/1260748/how-do-i-remove-a-submodule).
-I see this as a smart question because they showed that they attempted to do it on their own by asking why they can't input "git submodule rm whatever".
-While the "whatever" potion may throw it off and make it seem as if it's not a smart question, they want to know the reasoning behind why they can't use it.
-The answers to the question also proves that it's a smart question because those who answered explained
+The "smart" question I came across came from a developer who wanted to know how to [revert a file](https://stackoverflow.com/questions/215718/how-can-i-reset-or-revert-a-file-to-a-specific-revision).
+The developer stated that they knew what specific revision they wanted to revert to using "git log" and "git diff", but they didn't know how to do so.
+Because the developer provided that information, those who answered were able to get right to the point.

 ## "Not So Smart" Question